 The Chicago Fire.
 Mrs. O’Leary’s Barn.
 Fort Dearborn.
 Al Capone.
-We’re not going to talk about any of that here.
+We’re not going to talk about any of that here — at least not in the ways you've heard before.

 All of these stories started from questions you’ve asked and you’ve helped us report.
 There are enough of them that it’s worth recapping what we’ve learned about the Chicago area's peculiar past — through the lens of residents’ own curiosity.